Tax season is about to start in a less than two weeks. Jan. 27, in case you forgot.

 You still enter your personal information, along with that of your spouse and any dependents, the same as last year and pre-tax reform.

-But now the bottom half of the 2019 Form 1040 has income information instead of last year's signature blocks, which seemed weird to me as it gave the impression of signing something before filling in the form.
+In addition, the bottom half of the 2019 Form 1040 now has income information instead of last year's signature blocks, which seemed weird to me as it gave the impression of signing something before filling in the form.

 Information that was on the back (page 2) of the 1040 last year now is on the front page, including how much you made from: